tomor/golang-project-structure/README.md

     └── README.md

 ## 6) Hexagonal
-I'm not sure if you will have more aggregates in one service ... mixing users, invoices and products.
+You will probably not have more aggregates in one service, but it might make sense in some situations.

-For the beginning of your project maybe yes.
-When we don't know to much about the domain and we have only 1 team of people the development will be faster with 1 service.
+For example at the beginning of the project where splitting into more services would be slowing down the development.
-And if in the future when the service grows and the teams split into multiple teams we can split also the service into more.
+Other example is when

     .
     ├── build                       # Compiled files (not commited, but appears in the project after first build)